moode-player/protodac/docs/protodac_tda1387_x8.md

 + Menu, Configure, MPD
 + Set Enable to "Yes"
-+ Set Bit depth to "Any" or optionally to "16" if you want SoX to manage bit depth conversion instead of ProtoDAC
++ Set Bit depth to "Any" or optionally to "16" if you want SoX to manage bit depth conversion instead of ProtoDAC.
+In this case set "Default device" to OFF in CamillaDSP Config otherwise the bit depth will default to the highest bit depth reported by ProtoDAC which is 24-bit.
 + Set Sample rate to the desired rate up to 384 kHz
 + Leave Channels set to "Stereo"
 + Leave Quality set to "High (Default)"
-+ SAVE
++ Click SAVE

 ### CamillaDSP Resampling

 + Menu, Configure, CamillaDSP
-+ Set Signal processing to "Polarity Inversion" or "Polarity Inversion with VC (Volume Control)"
++ Set Signal processing to "V2-ProtoDAC"
 + SAVE
 + Scroll down to the Pipeline editor section
 + Set Status to "ON"
-+ OPEN
-+ Check "enable_resampling"
-+ Leave "resampler_type" set to "BalancedAsync"
++ Set Expert mode to "ON"
++ Click OPEN

++ Click the Devices tab
-+ Set "samplerate" to the desired rate
++ Set samplerate to the desired rate
-+ Click "Apply to DSP" to set the rate but not save it to the configuration file
++ Set resampler_type to "AsyncSinc"
++ Set profile to "Balanced"
++ Set capture_samplerate" to "Default"
++ Set Playback Bit depth to to "16" if you want CamillaDSP to manage bit depth conversion instead of ProtoDAC.
+In this case set "Default device" to OFF in CamillaDSP Config otherwise the bit depth will default to the highest bit depth reported by ProtoDAC which is 24-bit.
-+ Click "Apply and save" to set the rate and save it to the configuration file
++ Click "Apply and save" to save the settings to the configuration file

 [Back to Top](#protodac-tda1387-x8-)